|

 effective professional

-workers, psychiatrists, doctors, mediators, and family-law professionals are
+workers, psychiatrists, doctors, mediators, life coaches, and family-law professionals are

 skilled and experienced at helping people with personal and family problems.